Full Sail Brewing Company: History

 Oregon ranks second nationally in craft breweries per capita.

 The first year's total production of 287 barrels was brewed by four employees, followed by 2,200 barrels the next year.
 In 2007, Full Sail brewed more than 120,000 barrels.

 Based upon beer sales volume, Full Sail is the ninth largest craft brewery in the United States, the second largest craft brewer in Oregon, and the seventeenth largest brewery in the United States.

 Full Sail became employee-owned in July 1999 through an employee stock ownership plan with the 47 employees.
 In March 2015, the employees voted to sell to Oregon Craft Brewers Co., an investment group formed by San Francisco-based private equity firm Encore Consumer Capital.
 Their rebranding was led by a Portland-based design and strategy firm called Sandstrom.

 In 2022, Full Sail brought on head brewmaster Andrew Lamont, formally the brewmaster at Old Town Brewing in Portland.

 In 2024, Full Sail hired Garrett Meier as the VP of Brewery Operations.
-Garrett brings a wealth of experience from his tenure at Anheuser-Busch.
-At Anheuser-Busch, Garrett held several key roles where he significantly contributed to operational efficiencies and innovation in brewing processes.
-His leadership in brewery operations and his extensive background in the beer industry are expected to greatly benefit Full Sail Brewing Company as it continues to expand and innovate in the craft beer market.
+Meier was hired from Anheuser-Busch where he held several key roles, contributing to operational efficiency and innovation in brewing processes.
+His leadership in brewery operations and extensive beer industry background led Full Sail Brewing Company to hire him as it continues to expand and innovate in the craft beer market.